Hero Images/Getty Images

 Don't deduct overnight camp, but …

 Your actual tax credit can be up to 35 percent of your qualifying expenses, depending upon your income.
-And while that might not seem like a large percentage, remember that since it's a credit, you get to use it to offset your tax bill dollar for dollar.
+Since it's a credit, you get to use it to offset your tax bill dollar for dollar.

 If you're getting a tax refund, consider where you might want to put it.
 Check out CD rates at Bankrate.